prose-im/prose-core-views/README.md

 - Set interface language: `MessagingContext.setLanguage(code<string>)<undefined>` (where `code` is supported locale code)
 - Set style theme: `MessagingStore.setStyleTheme(theme<string>)<undefined>` (where `theme` is any of: `light`, `dark`)

+#### 3. Subscribing to messaging events

+The message view may raise events when certain things happen, such as when the user interacts with a message.

+Events can be subscribed to, on per-namespace basis:

+- Subscribe to an event namespace: `MessagingEvent.on(namespace<string>, handler<function>)<boolean>`
+- Unsubscribe from an event namespace: `MessagingEvent.off(namespace<string>)<boolean>`

+The following namespaces are available for use:

+- `message:actions:view`: show the list of actions for a message (eg. user right-clicks on a message)

 ## License

 Licensing information can be found in the [LICENSE.md](./LICENSE.md) document.